-- 7.4 Borrowing is permissible if supported, or covered, by appropriate liquid assets. - 7.5 The Fund's use of leverage may result in commitments for which the Fund could retain liability even upon withdrawal, within pooled funds as consistent with BCl's pooled fund policies. - 7.6 BCI may use longer-term borrowing to achieve clients' desired leverage.
+- 7.1 Leverage may be used for the purpose of managing risk and/or returns.
+Leverage magnifies actual returns beyond those experienced by the underlying securities, both on the upside and downside. - 7.2 The use of leverage involves borrowing against assets to make additional purchases. - 7.3 Leverage may be employed at the Fund level and within pooled funds as consistent with BCI's pooled fund policies. - 7.4 Borrowing is permissible if supported, or covered, by appropriate liquid assets. - 7.5 The Fund's use of leverage may result in commitments for which the Fund could retain liability even upon withdrawal, within pooled funds as consistent with BCI's pooled fund policies. - 7.6 BCI may use longer-term borrowing to achieve clients' desired leverage.
 Due to the illiquid nature of some of these instruments, asset class policy limits may be breached on a temporary basis.
 BCI will rebalance as soon as is reasonably practical.